JeComtempleDuCodeSource/Konkantezer/README.md

 ## Build:
-&nbsp;&nbsp;&nbsp;&nbsp;For building you'll need git, cmake, and a compiler of course and once you get that simply run:\
+* For building you'll need git, cmake, and a compiler of course and once you get that simply run:\
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```
     git clone "https://github.com/JeComtempleDuCodeSource/Konkantezer"
     ```\